-On the plan map at the right (click on image for enlargement) one can see the bog area at or below the 840 foot contour level, significantly below the 906 foot contour level at the south end of the Woodland Garden, and even further below the 921 foot high point in the Upland Garden.
-In Eloise Butler's time the path through the center did not exist.
-It was created in 1946 as explained further below.
+On the plan map at the right (click on image for enlargement) one can see the wetland area at or below the 840 foot contour level, significantly below the 906 foot contour level at the south end of the Woodland Garden, and even further below the 921 foot high point in the Upland Garden.
+In Eloise Butler's time the path through the center did not exist, instead she created several short side paths that penetrated select areas of the wetland where she had found or planted significant wetland plants.
+The current path was created in 1946 as explained further below.
 At the north end (top in the image) one sees the blue of open water which is today's remnant of the original "Mallard Pool."
 This was the last creation of Eloise Butler.
-Prior to dredging out this pool, there was only one small pool of open water in the bog.
+Prior to dredging out this pool, there was only one small pool of open water in the wetland.
 Not large enough for the plant community she envisioned.

 In the photo below, we see Eloise crossing the rustic bridge at the head of the Mallard Pool.
 The year is 1932.
 She has physically weakened due in part to neuritis and from burns received in 1929 when a heating pad caught fire while she was sleeping.